 Referencing AI-generated material as the primary source is not acceptable.

 Criteria for acceptance will be appropriateness to the field of the journal Scope and Aims, taking into account the merit of the contents and presentation.
 The manuscript should be concise and should conform to professional standards of English usage and grammar.
 Manuscripts are received with the understanding that they have not been previously published, are not being submitted for publication elsewhere, and that if the work received official sponsorship, it has been duly released for publication.
 Submissions are referred, and authors will usually be notified within 6 to 8 weeks.
 Unless specifically requested, manuscripts and illustrations will not be returned.

 Title page.
-The title page should list (1) the article; (2) the author's name and affiliation at the time the work has conducted; (3) corresponding author's address, telephone and FAX numbers and e-mail address, if available; (4) a concise running title.
+The title page should list (1) the article; (2) the author's name and affiliation at the time the work has conducted; (3) corresponding author's address, and e-mail address if available; (4) a concise running title.

 Reference citations with the text should have the following form: (author, year).
 For example, (Kent, 1949).
 Specific page numbers are optional e.g. (Kent, 1949, p.
 56).
 A citation with two authors would read (Shulsky & Godson, 1991); three or more authors would be: (Smith et al., 1995).
 When the author is mentioned in the text, only the date and optional page number should appear in parenthesis - e.g. According to Kent (1949),...